lse-my474/pset_data/pset3/README.md

 You will have to submit the assignment using GitHub classroom.
 Remember that we will evaluate you based on your compiled RMarkdown files (in .html format).

-This is an group assignment.
+This is a group assignment.

 Submissions without an html file will receive 0 points.